HL7/bulk-data/spec/export/index.md

 ## Security Considerations

-All exchanges described herein between a client and a server SHALL be secured using [Transport Layer Security (TLS) Protocol Version 1.2 or a more recent version of TLS (RFC5246)](https://tools.ietf.org/html/rfc5246).
+All exchanges described herein between a client and a server SHALL be secured using [Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246)](https://tools.ietf.org/html/rfc5246) or a more recent version of TLS.
 Use of mutual TLS is OPTIONAL.

 With each of the requests described herein implementers are encouraged to implement OAuth 2.0 access management in accordance with the [SMART Backend Services: Authorization Guide](../authorization/index.html).
 Implementations MAY include non-RESTful services that use authorization schemes other than OAuth 2.0, such as mutual-TLS or signed URLs.